Japanese beetle (Popillia japonica)

 Southern masked chafer (Cyclocephala lurida)

 Pest description and crop damage White grubs are the larvae of a number of scarab beetle species.
-Destructive turfgrass pests found in the Pacific Northwest in the scarab beetle family include the invasive Japanese beetle (Popillia japonica), European chafer (Amphimallon majale) and Southern masked chafer (Cyclocephala lurida).
+Destructive turfgrass pests found in the Pacific Northwest in the scarab beetle family include the invasive Japanese beetle (Popillia japonica), European chafer (Amphimallon majale), Southern masked chafer (Cyclocephala lurida), and black turfgrass ataenius (BTA, Ataenius spretulus).
 The adult Japanese beetle is 0.5 inch in length with iridescent, copper-colored wing covers and a green thorax and head.
 The adult European chafer is 0.5 inch in length with light brown or tan head, thorax, abdomen and wing covers.
 The insect's eyes are dark brown to black.
 The Southern masked chafer is very similar in appearance to the European chafer with the exception of a dark brown to black head.
+Black turfgrass ataenius adults are non-descript shiny black beetles that are 0.25 inch in length.
 Adult Japanese beetle and chafer are observed as early as May with a peak in population in early July.
-Adult Japanese beetle and chafer are much larger than adult billbug, which is 0.375 inch long, black in color, with a distinct snout.
+Adult Japanese beetle and chafer are much larger than adult billbug, which is 0.375 inch in length, black in color, with a distinct snout.
 The May beetle (Serica spp.) and the 10-lined June beetle (Polyphylla spp.) are also found in the Pacific Northwest but are rarely detrimental to turfgrass.

 Management-cultural practices